Tools were table stakes

 | Claude Sonnet medium | 9/18 | 99 | Used native tools, but missed more hidden Archibus rules. |

-That table is not a clean model leaderboard.
+This isn't a clean model leaderboard.
 Cursor and Claude Code are agent harnesses, not bare models.
-They can search, edit, run tests, and use their normal local tools.
-For the stricter Cursor row, I removed copied benchmark context, prior reports, docs, hidden verifier directories, and eval-specific Cursor project cache before each task.
-Archibot has its own endpoint context, so the fair reading is narrower than "model X is smarter than model Y." With medium effort and useful tools, the managed Archibot path kept more of the Archibus-specific rules.
+They search, edit, run tests, and use their normal local tools.
+For the stricter Cursor row, I removed copied benchmark context, prior reports, docs, hidden verifier directories, and eval-specific Cursor project cache before every task.
+ArchiBot has its own endpoint context.
+The supported claim is narrower: at medium effort, with useful tools, the managed ArchiBot path kept more Archibus-specific rules.

-The higher-reasoning runs are still notable, but I wouldn't mix them into the medium baseline.
-Archibot high finished the full 18-task set at 18/18.
-Claude Opus xhigh finished 12/18, and Cursor GPT-5.3 Codex high-fast finished 13/18.
-Those runs are useful ceiling checks, but they answer a different question than the default product tradeoff.
+I keep the higher-reasoning runs out of the medium baseline.
+ArchiBot high finished the full 18-task set at 18/18.
+Claude Opus xhigh finished 12/18.
+Cursor GPT-5.3 Codex high-fast finished 13/18.
+Those are ceiling checks, not the default product tradeoff.

-Composer also needs a separate asterisk.
-A later Cursor Composer run showed 16/18 in the agent harness, which looks impressive at first, but the isolation was not as strict as the label sounded.
-It disabled copied add-on context; it did not remove normal Cursor tools, shell search, or ambient workspace state.
-After checking the sessions, I treat that 16/18 as a Cursor harness event, not proof that the base Composer model learned Archibus.
+Composer needs its own asterisk.
+A later run showed 16/18 in the Cursor agent harness, but the isolation was weaker than the label suggested.
+It disabled copied add-on context.
+It didn't remove normal Cursor tools, shell search, or ambient workspace state.
+After checking the sessions, I count that 16/18 as a Cursor harness event, not proof that the base Composer model learned Archibus.

 Where the agents actually broke.

-The misses were all the boring parts of enterprise software.
-SQL table definitions had
+The misses sat in the boring parts of enterprise software.
+SQL table definitions had to

-to normalize quoted names, inline primary keys, NVARCHAR, default values
+normalize quoted names, inline primary keys, NVARCHAR, comma-bearing default

-with commas, and type equivalence; AXVW view files had handlers in shapes the easy tests
+values, and equivalent types.
+AXVW files used handler shapes the easy tests missed.

-didn't cover; runtime selection had to handle uppercase database names and numeric
+Runtime selection had to accept uppercase database names and numeric Java/Tomcat inputs.

-The SQL safety task was the best example.
-A bind placeholder is not tenant scope by
+The SQL safety task made this plain.
+A bind placeholder doesn't create tenant scope by

-itself; the scoped column has to appear in the SQL.
-A comment saying the word doesn't
+itself.
+The scoped column must appear in the SQL.
+A comment that names it doesn't count.

-The remediation task had the same shape.
-A WebCentral startup failure can have several ugly clues in the log, and the answer has to sort them instead of flattening everything into a generic checklist.
-A database connection failure beats a later login failure.
-A license-cache file can be part of the fix.
-The wording matters because the output is supposed to guide an operator, not just satisfy a parser.
+The remediation task had the same problem.
+A WebCentral startup log can contain several ugly clues, and the answer must put them in order.
+A database connection failure outranks a later login failure.
+A license-cache file may be part of the fix.
+The output has to guide an operator, not merely satisfy a parser.

 This is not the cost post yet.